parttimehacker/whomodel/README.md

 ## General Information
 - Provide general information about your project here.
-  - This is one of six classes used in my home automation system (**DIYHA**).
+  - This is one of five classes used in my home automation system (**DIYHA**).
 I've used OOP and MVC concepts in my DIYHA system.
 - What problem does it (intend to) solve?
   - I wanted to isolate the who server identification status into a single class.
 The main python application subscribes to a **diy/system/who** topic and responds by turning on or off who messages.
 - What is the purpose of your project?